-The primary role of the State Anatomical Board is to represent each of the medical, dental, osteopathic and chiropractic colleges and their Willed Body Programs in regulating the distribution and delivery of dead human bodies to the institutions and individuals authorized by the board to receive them.
-The secondary role of the State Anatomical Board is to protect the public interest by receiving and resolving any complaints related to the anatomical Board.
+The primary role of the members of the Anatomical Board of the State of Texas is to protect the public interest by ensuring proper legal, ethical and moral treatment of all human bodies donated to the willed or whole-body donation programs within the State of Texas.
+The secondary role of the members of the State Anatomical Board is to actively participate in meetings and committee assignments, and represent each of their respective medical, dental, osteopathic and chiropractic colleges and Willed Body Programs in regulating the registration, transfer, distribution and delivery of donated human bodies to the institutions and individuals authorized by the board to receive them.
+The SAB members are also responsible for receiving and resolving any complaints related to the Anatomical Board or Willed Body Donation program within the state.